elfgirl/gSed/README.md

 gSed -i TheColorsOfSpace.txt
 ```

-Sometimes, especially during debugging a text or just looking, one wants to see what words were swapped for appropriateness or the sentace context in which they were swapped.
+Sometimes, especially during debugging a text or just looking, one wants to see what words were swapped for appropriateness or the sentence context in which they were swapped.
 The following allows that data to be dumped to file.

 ```
 gSed -i TheColorsOfSpace.txt -o TheColorsOfSpace.swapped.txt --context TCOS.contexts.json --swaps TCOS.swaps.json